On Sunday evening we saw The Night Manager air on BBC One to a strong set of viewing numbers and high critical appraise.

 The Night Manager – Episode 1

-In the midst of angry protests on the streets of Cairo, Jonathan Pine walks through the crowed hoping to avoid any confrontations.
+In the midst of angry protests on the streets of Cairo, Jonathan Pine walks through the crowd hoping to avoid any confrontations.
 Arriving at a police barricade outside a luxurious hotel, Pine offers his credentials and is able to proceed.
-He changes from his casual blue shirt, in to an expensive, well fitted suit.
+He changes from his casual blue shirt, into an expensive, well-fitted suit.
 Cue hearts of millions of women twanging across the UK.

 Pine is the polite and charming night manager at the hotel, and he’s about to thrown in to a world of chaos and deception.